sslover/designing-for-data-personalization/week11/setup-guide-for-npm-social-services.md

 	  access_token_secret: process.env.TWITTER_ACCESS_TOKEN_SECRET
 	});

-3) You need to get those credentials from Twitter.
+3) You need to get credentials from Twitter.

 Create an app as a developer here: https://apps.twitter.com/